 - Larry Davis, budget director for the city, on the 2016 bond referenda;

 - Barbara Harris, City Director of Neighborhood Development, and Beth Benton, City Code Compliance Coordinator;

 - Steve Galanti, City Planning Manager, on proposed changes to the Land Development Ordinance regarding wireless towers; and

 - Lt.
 Chris Davis of the Greensboro Police Department on neighborhood-oriented policing.

 Meeting dates and times

-Meetings are held monthly at the Greensboro Public Library Central Branch, 219 North Church Street, in the Nussbaum Meeting Room (on the first floor, immediately to the right after you enter and down the hall.
-Meeting dates and times alternate monthly between the second Thursday at 7 p.m. and the second Saturday at 9 a.m.
+Meetings are held every other month on the second Saturday at 9 a.m.
+Meetings are held at the Greensboro Public Library Central Branch, 219 North Church Street, in the Nussbaum Meeting Room (on the first floor, immediately to the right after you enter and down the hall.